 Osaka

-The Center for International Education is excited to share this brand new summer program with our students.
-Kwansei Gakuin University (KGU) is offering their 5-week "East Asian Study" program to Nazareth students for the first time this summer.
+As a partner institution, Kwansei Gakuin University (KGU) offers a 5-week "East Asian Study" program to Nazareth students.
 Located in Nishinomiya City, right outside Osaka, KGU boasts a beautiful campus and large student body of approximately 25,000 students.
-On this summer program, students will select courses that suit their interests, which will allow students to explore a variety of topics related to Japan and East Asia along with KGU students.
-Courses will be taught by KGU faculty and visiting lecturers from other partner institutions covering a wide range of topics such as history, politics, religion, international relations, business and economics.
+On this summer program, students select courses that suit their interests, which allows students to explore a variety of topics related to Japan and East Asia along with KGU students.
+Courses are taught by KGU faculty and visiting lecturers from other partner institutions covering a wide range of topics such as history, politics, religion, international relations, business and economics.

 Program Details